Introduction to the village

 The Hebden Tithe Map Register published in 1846 gives a very clear snapshot of land ownership in the township, the tenants, the size of farms, and of land usage.
 This section provides a transcript of the register.

 Prior to the 1872 Ballot Act, electors were required to mount a platform at a parliamentary election and announce their choice of candidate to the officer who then recorded it in the poll book.
 These poll books were then often published.
 The Hebden electorate details are available for three of these elections - 1742, 1807, and 1835, and are listed in this section.
-A number of poll registers have also been transcribed.
+Over 100 electoral registers from 1832 to 2000 have also been transcribed.